ftsrg/document-converter-actions/README.md

 # document-converter-actions

-GitHub Actions supporting the Systems modelling course
+GitHub Actions for building LaTeX and Markdown documents

 ## Usages

-Used in our private repositories to build syllabi for the Systems Modelling classes, Critical Systems Architectures laboratories, etc.
+Used in our private repositories to build syllabi for the Systems Modelling course and various laboratory classes.

 ## Base image